blackmagic-debug/black-magic-org/upgrade.md

 This procedure is necessary when the host platform is not the native hardware.
 We currently do not offer an automatic update path for third party hardware.

-This is also the procedure to follow if you are have some other reason to build the firmware manually.
-For example you are adding new hardware support.
+This is also the procedure to follow if you have some other reason to build the firmware manually.
+For example, if you are adding new hardware support.

 ### Download or build the firmware